-One day we trip over to Lamani ruins on the mainland, a highlight.
+One day we trip over to Lamani ruins on the mainland– a highlight.
 We’re accompanied by a group of middle-school age kids, who are on a romp.
-One poor soul, Carlos, gets motion sickness at the drop of a hat and between the fast boat from AC to the village of Bomba in the jungle, he’s pretty green with the twists and turns as we zip along up-river in that fast craft, banking crazily around tight turns in the mangroves, throwing up a 10 foot wall of rooster tail off the lee chine.
+One poor soul, Carlos, gets motion sickness at the drop of a hat and between the 2 hour long fast boat from AC to the village of Bomba in the jungle, he’s pretty green with the twists and turns as we zip along, banking crazily around tight turns in the mangroves, throwing up a 10 foot wall of rooster tail.

 We get to Bomba mid-morning, where it is hot, still, dusty.
 Some avail themselves of the “one star” el banyo while others poke their heads into dim, hot huts sporting local crafts that are, IHMO, overly priced and not particularly unique.
 A local boy is walking around with two orphaned baby parrots on his shoulders.
 People take pix and chat with the young man, who explains he found the birds in the nearby jungle and is taking care of them.
 They seem perfectly content to be perched where they are.

 We hop aboard the dust express, where, after about 10 mins of roaring down a dusty track, zigzagging potholes, we screech to a halt to let Carlos rush down the steps and outside to lose his breakfast.
 The other kids peer curiously out the widows at Carlos then, all together, go “ughhh!
 Argh!!” and make faces.
 The adults roll their eyes and speculate on what can help settle his stomach.
 He will keep this up all day, on the bus, on the boat, back on the bus, back on the other boat… it will be a long day for poor Carlos.